 Students who wish to take more than 18 credits during the fall or spring semester must have earned a minimum of 3.000 cumulative GPA on the UW–Madison campus.
 Students will not be permitted to carry more than 20 total credits during the fall or spring semester.

 Students can take a maximum of 12 credits during the summer session.
 Please note that there are credit limits by session as well.
-Students may enroll for one credit per week of instruction (e.g.: a student can earn 3 credits during a 3-week session, but needs approval to earn 4 credits in a 3-week session).
-Students who are seeking a credit overload for the summer session must have earned a minimum of 3.000 cumulative GPA on the UW-Madison campus.
+Students may enroll for one credit per week of instruction (e.g.: a student can earn three credits during a three-week session but needs approval to earn four credits in a three-week session).
+Students who are seeking a credit overload for the summer session must have earned a minimum of 3.000 cumulative GPA on the UW–Madison campus.
 Students will not be permitted to carry more than 13 total credits during the summer session.

 Credit overloads will incur additional tuition costs.
 Visit Tuition & Fees for more information.